• Employment

 • An eagerness to partner with a dynamic and dedicated team of colleagues in the day-to-day activities of the school

 Qualified candidates hold a Bachelor’s degree (ideally in a related field); a Master’s degree is preferred but not required.
-Ability to teach geometry, and/or experience with basic computer coding, and/or Maker Space curriculum design and instruction is a plus.
+Ability to teach choir/choral ensemble is a plus.
 Teachers with experience in teacher mentoring, curricular design, and departmental leadership are encouraged to apply.

-This is a full-time teaching position.
-Full benefits include a dental plan, a retirement plan, tuition remission, and a robust health insurance plan, including a school contribution that covers the employee cost.
+This is a full-time or 4/5ths time teaching position.
+Full benefits include a dental plan, a retirement plan, tuition remission, and a robust health insurance plan, including a school contribution that covers the employee individual plan cost.

 Tandem Friends School aspires to be an equitable and inclusive school community.
 The school seeks applications from candidates with a high degree of cultural competence who will contribute to an atmosphere in which all are valued and supported.
 People of color and members of other underrepresented groups are encouraged to apply.
 Interested applicants should submit a cover letter, resume and references to musicteacherpositions@tandemfs.org.